Repo symbol

 Building from source

 CMake is a cross-platform build system suitable for Unix and non-Unix platforms such as Microsoft Windows.
-It is now the only supported build system.
+It is the only supported build system.
+The current supported minimum version is:

-The Paho C++ library requires the Paho C library, v1.3.13 or greater, to be built and installed.
-That can be done before building this library, or it can be done here using the CMake PAHO_WITH_MQTT_C build option.
+The Paho C++ library requires the Paho C library, v1.3.14 or greater to be built and installed.
+That can be done before building this library, or it can be done here using the CMake PAHO_WITH_MQTT_C build option to build both libraries at the same time.
+This also guarantees that a proper version of the C library is used, and that it is build with compatible options.

 CMake allows for options to direct the build.
 The following are specific to Paho C++: